redhat-et/wasm-demo-app/docs/fedora.md

 [MicroShift](https://github.com/openshift/microshift) (OpenShift optimized for edge computing).

+This tutorial focuses on using Vagrant with Fedora.
+At the time of this writing, MicroShift is not currently supported on the latest versions of Fedora (F37).
+Therefore, if you'd like to try this tutorial please note that the MicroShift portion is no longer functional.

 ## Install Dependencies
 Before proceeding with this tutorial, you'll need to install various dependencies listed below.
 We list out all of the steps but leave it up to the